 Note: Please park in the Hayes Street Parking lot.
-All spaces are available except disabled and reserved drop off for the child care center.
-If the lot is full and you park in the Grove Street lot you will likely get a parking ticket unless you put a large note on your dash saying "Ornithology Student - 7-9:30 PM - Room 218 - Please do not ticket!"
-Alternately you can get a one-day parking pass from the office before 7:30pm or talk to the security guard.
+All spaces are available except disabled and drop off for the child care center.
+If the lot is full and you park in the Grove Street lot you will likely get a parking ticket unless you display the temporary parking passes which are available to all registered students.
+These passes must be stamped by the John Adams office which closes at 7:30pm!

 Class notes by Elisabeth Koster are here.
 (Plumage and molt terminology here. )

 Please register at eBird and email me your eBird ID.
 I can then offer to share field trip lists with you.

 of bird name changes from the 55th AOU supplement.

 Click here for a summary of bird name changes from the 54th AOU supplement.

 My bird and wildlife photos from Australia are here.

 Video of my lecture on the diversity and evolution of hummingbirds.

 Click here for my photo of a Black Phoebe at Lake Merritt.
 A bird believed to be a hybrid Black X Say's Phoebe is here.
 An abstract of an article describing a hybrid Eastern X Black Phoebe is here.